Lesson Plan

 For Teachers 9th - 12th

-Learners develop a device that can measure pH.
-In this science lesson, students test different solutions and determine whether they are acidic or basic.
+Students develop a device that can measure pH.
+For this science lesson, students test different solutions and determine whether they are acidic or basic.
 They write a complete lab report about the process.

 Lesson Plan